 msin.startchan integer 0 First channel to use from the input MS (channel numbers start counting at 0).
 Note that skipped channels will not be written into the output MS. It can be an expression with 'nchan' (nr of input channels) as parameter.
 E.g. nchan/32 will be fine for LOFAR observations with 64 and 256 channels. msin.nchan integer 0 Number of channels to use from the input MS (0 means till the end).
 It can be an expression with 'nchan' (nr of input channels) as parameter.
 E.g. 15nchan/16 msin.starttime string first time in MS Center of first time slot to use; if < first time in MS, dummy time slots are inserted.
-A date/time must be specified in the casacore MVTime format, e.g. 19Feb2010/14:01:23.817 msin.starttimeslots int 0 Starting time slot.
-This can be negative to insert flagged time slots before the beginning of the MS. msin.endtime string last time in MS Center of last time slot to use; if > last time in MS, dummy time slots are inserted. msin.ntimes integer 0 Number of time slots to use (0 means till the end). msin.useflag bool true Use the current flags in the MS?
+A date/time must be specified in the casacore MVTime format, e.g. 19Feb2010/14:01:23.817 msin.endtime string last time in MS Center of last time slot to use; if > last time in MS, dummy time slots are inserted. msin.ntimes integer 0 Number of time slots to use (0 means till the end). msin.useflag bool true Use the current flags in the MS?
 If false, all flags in the MS are ignore and the data (except NaN and infinite values) are assumed to be good and will be used in later steps. msin.datacolumn string DATA Data column to use, i.e. the name of the column in which the visibilities are written. msin.weightcolumn string WEIGHT_SPECTRUM or WEIGHT Weight column to use.
 Defaults to WEIGHT_SPECTRUM if this exists, otherwise the WEIGHT column is used. msin.modelcolumn string MODEL_DATA Model data column.
 Currently only used in gaincal msin.autoweight bool false Calculate weights using the auto-correlation data?
 It is meant for setting the proper weights for a raw LOFAR MeasurementSet. msin.forceautoweight bool false In principle the calculation of the weights should only be done for the raw LOFAR data.
 It appeared that sometimes the autoweight switch was accidently set in a DPPP run on already dppp-ed data.
 To make it harder to make such mistakes, the forceautoweight flag has to be set as well for MSs containing dppp-ed data.